ERICLuoYuu/New_BAI_DataAnalysis/python_4_flux_calculation.md

 Where:

-ΔC/t: The rate of change of the gas concentration in ppm/s (this is the slope from our regression).
+ΔC/t: The rate of change of the gas concentration in ppm/s (this will be the slope from our regression).

 V: The total volume of the chamber headspace (m³).